 The fact is newspapers and magazines widely reported the story.
 I included the newspaper accounts a source material.
 No contemporary observer has firsthand knowledge.

 The New York Zoological incident was also reported in a number of papers.
 In this case the keeper “coaxed” two small black children to bait the alligators out of their winter quarters.
 The New York Times also reported the alligators being moved, yet they did not mention the alligators being baited by children.
-Because the report from the New York Times did not use the word “pickaninnies,” the story has been dismissed as a fabricated troupe.
+Because the report from the New York Times did not use the word “pickaninnies,” the story has been dismissed as a fabricated trope.
 But why?
 If a number of papers reported the story one way and one paper, the New York Times, reported it another, does that provide enough evidence to dismiss the incident?
 I am not convinced that it does.
 In fact, the New York Times article goes into detail about how one of the crocodiles, named Abdallah, could only be moved into the new quarters when a “bronzed-looking man, dressed in a serge suit with panama hat” yelled out in Arabic “Backsheesh” to get the animals attention so it could be snared and moved (New York Times, 1908 Alligators in Summer Home).
 This account, with the “bronze-looking man” and the shouts in Arabic did not appear in other versions of the same story.
 Does that mean the way Abdallah was moved should be discounted?
-If the “pickaninnies as alligator bait” is a troupe, then why isn’t the “bronze-looking man” a troupe, as well?
+If the “pickaninnies as alligator bait” is a trope, then why isn’t the “bronze-looking man” a trope, as well?
 And, if both stories include fabricated accounts, then both should be dismissed, but if both stories include expanded information on separate aspects of the same incident, then both could serve as credible sources of the incidents.